- unsafe.Pointer

 })

-// Removing the reference
+// Remove the reference

 r = nil

-// Forcing GC
+// Force GC

 runtime.GC()

-// Giving time for the finalizer to execute
+// Give the finalizer time to execute

 runtime.Gosched()